navinpokala/MultiWormTracker2024/README.md

 Edit MultiWormTracker_setup.m:
       edit line 8 MultiWormTracker_CODE_PATH to where you put the source code directory

-Using Windows, copy put_into_C_windows_system32\pdftk.exe to C:\Windows\System32
+Using Windows, copy the contents of put_into_C_windows_system32\pdftk.exe to C:\Windows\System32

 Run MultiWormTracker_setup in matlab each time you want to use the code:

 >> MultiWormTracker_setup

-This will temporarily set the program path to the MultiWormTracker_CODE_PATH directory and temporarily remove any other non-core matlab paths.
+You will need to temporarily remove any other non-core matlab paths using the Set Path menu in the toolbar (set to Default, then Close)
 This is necessary to avoid conflicts between function names, etc.
-These changes are NOT saved; you will need to run MultiWormTracker_setup each time unless you manually save the path.
+This will temporarily set the program path to the MultiWormTracker_CODE_PATH These changes are NOT saved; you will need to run MultiWormTracker_setup each time unless you manually save the path.
 However, you will not need to edit MultiWormTracker_setup.m again.

 To track, cd to the directory containing your movies, or the directory just above.